connexcs/docs/customer-rate-card.md

 # Customer Rate Card

 Now the users can also make the rate cards.
 Rate cards can be accessed two ways:

-1. From the dashboard, click on Rate Card icon as shown highlighted in orange in the image below.
+1. From the dashboard, click on Rate Card icon present, highlighted as orange in the image below.

 Or

-2. Go to the Management from the left pane and click on Rate Card, highlighted in red in the image below:
+2. Go to the Management from the left pane and click on Rate Card, highlighted as red in an image below:

 ![alt text][ratecard-dashboard]